thbaumbach/primecoin/README.md

 Xolo's Primecoin Pool Miner
 ===========================

-This is a pool mining version of primecoin, the so called xolominer, based on mikaelh's high performance version of Sunny King's Primecoin tree.
+This is a pool mining version of primecoin, the so-called xolominer, based on mikaelh's high performance version of Sunny King's Primecoin tree.

 Features: